Stove Top Beef Stew is beef and vegetables simmered in luscious gravy until fall apart tender. This ultimate cozy dish is simply the best!

 beef stew simmering in a dutch oven

-The last step is to stir in frozen peas then simmer until warmed through, and then scoop the beef stew over a bowl of mashed potatoes.
-Homemade is great (try adding a thwack of sour cream to your favorite recipe – it’s a game changer!) though many store bought varieties including Simply Potatoes are truly delicious and convenient as well.
+The last step is to stir in frozen peas then simmer until warmed through.
+Scoop the beef stew over a bowl of mashed potatoes – homemade mashed potatoes are great though many store bought varieties including Simply Potatoes are truly delicious and convenient as well.

 Can I Freeze Beef Stew?